khalid32/How-well-do-you-know-nodeJS/Concurrency_Model_and_Event_Loop.md

 It's important to understand that an API call like `setTimeout` is not part of V8.
 It's provided by Node itself, just like it's provided by browsers too.
 It's wired in a way to work with the event loop asynchronously.
 That's why it behaves a bit weirdly on the normal call stack.

 Queue is simply a list of things to be processed.

+## `setImmediate` & `process.nextTick`
+Because of a loop, the timers is not really executed after 0 milliseconds, but rather after we're done with the stack, so if there was a slow operation on the stack, those timers will have to wait.
+The delay we define in a timer is not a guaranteed time to execution, but rather a minimum time to execution.
+The timer will execute after a minimum of this delay.

+Node's event loop has multiple phases.
+The timers run in one of those phases while most I/O operations run in another phase.
+Node has a special timer...
+- `setImmediate`, which runs in a seperate phase of the event loop.</br>
+It's mostly equivalent to a 0ms timer, except in some situations, `setImmediate` will actually take precedence over previously defined 0ms `setTimeouts`.
+It's generally recommended to always use `setImmediate` when you want something to get executed on the next tick of the event loop.

+Ironically, Node has a `process.nextTick` api that is very similar to `setImmediate`, but Node actually does not execute its callback on the next tick of the event loop, so the name here is misleading, but it's unlikely to change.

+`process.nextTick` is not technically part of the event loop, and it does not care about the phases of the event loop.
+Node processes the callbacks registered with nextTick after the current operation completes and before the event loop continues.
+This is both useful and dangerous, so be careful about it, especially when using `process.nextTick` recursively.